 In large pot, mix the chicken, spice mix, garlic, ginger and water.
 Bring to a boil, then turn down and simmer until chicken is cooked and soft.
 (Probably about an hour.)
 You want to end up with about 2 cups of liquid gravy (in addition to the chicken of course) so if you end up with much more, just cook it a little longer.
 If you have less, add more water during cooking.

 Remove from heat.
-(If you want to pour it into a catering tray and freeze it at this point, you can.
+(If you want to pour it into a catering tray or baking dish and freeze it at this point, you can.
 Otherwise, just leave it in the pot.)

 Stir the yogurt well and pour it over the chicken mixture evenly.